How to Raise Courageous Children

 5. A Courageous Role Model

 How courageous are you?
-How able are you to be vulnerable, to try new things, to stand up for what you value, to fully embrace life?
+How able are you to be vulnerable, to try new things, to stand up for what you value, and to fully embrace life?
 It can be tough to face up to some of the changes we need to make to role model the things we’d love our children to learn, but if we do, we gain so much.
 Not only do we get a wonderful opportunity to live courageously, but we can also confidently know we are leading by example.

 Labels & How to Avoid Them